day8/re-com/README.md

 2. Where the docs are wrong or fall short, write up something better.  <crickets>  :-)
 3. See the list of missing things above
 4. Test re-com on new browsers and iron out any quirks.
 Our focus is strictly Chrome.

+When creating new components, we have found it useful to use the CSS from existing javascript projects (assuming their licence is compatible with MIT) and then replace the javascript with ClojureScript.
+Reagent really is is very nice.

 ### License